 Leading Effective Virtual Teams – Overcoming Time and Distance to Achieve Exceptional Results, Nancy’s book from CRC Press

 Learn how Guided Insights can take your facilitation skills to the next level, whether your team reviews are face to face, virtual, or a combination

-Get more information on our popular Planning and Running Engaging Virtual Meetings workshop series, which are customizable for each client and designed as highly interactive virtual workshops for groups of 7-15 people.
+Get more information on our popular Planning and Running Engaging Virtual Meetings workshop series, which are customizable for each client and designed as highly interactive virtual workshops for groups of 7 or more participants.